pingbird/boxy/website/docs/custom-boxy/examples/square-layout.md

 }
 ```

-There was a little math involved to center the child, but that was pretty easy!
+There was a little math involved to center the child, otherwise that was easy-peasy!